qwertyzyding/qwertyzyding.github.io/_projects/sequence_alignment.md

 title: "Hardness of sequence alignment from fine-grained complexity"
 collection: projects
 permalink: /project/sequence_alignment
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This project is about the hardness of sequence alignment problem, a fundamental problem in computational biology.'
 date: 2022-01-08
 venue: 'Computational Biology'
 paperurl: 'http://qwertyzyding.github.io/files/Hardness_of_sequence_alignment_from_fine_grained_complexity.pdf'